JEPA-DNA: Grounding Genomic Foundation Models through Joint-Embedding Predictive Architectures: Method

 \subsection{Masking and Re-masking Strategy}

 The JEPA-DNA framework relies on a dual-masking process, to ensure the predictor does not see the masked content.

-\paragraph{Initial Masking.} Given an input sequence, a subset of tokens is replaced by a special $[MASK]$ token.
-This masked sequence is subsequently processed by the context encoder $\mathcal{E}_{\theta}$ to yield latent representations.
-In contrast to standard Masked Language Modeling (MLM) protocols that typically mask random independent tokens (approximately 15\%), our approach employs a span-based masking strategy.
+\textbf{Initial Masking.} Given an input sequence $\mathbf{y}$, a subset of tokens is replaced by special $[MASK]$ tokens, producing $\mathbf{x}$.
+This masked sequence is subsequently processed by the context encoder $\mathcal{E}_{\theta}$ to yield latent representations $\mathbf{h}^{ctx}$.
+In contrast to standard MLM protocols, which typically mask random, independent tokens (approximately 15\%), our approach adopts a span-based masking strategy.
 We sample multiple contiguous target regions rather than individual tokens, resulting in a higher aggregate masking ratio (typically exceeding 20\%), in alignment with the JEPA context encoder masking protocol in vision~\cite{assran2023ijepa}.
-In particular, this masking configuration is propagated to both the JEPA loss and the standard LLM loss, thereby enforcing a uniformly more challenging reconstruction objective.
+Furthermore, we introduce a masking scheduler that gradually increases both the masking ratio and the number of masked spans over the course of training.
+Early in training, the model is exposed to relatively mild corruption patterns, while later stages employ more aggressive masking configurations, progressively challenging the model to infer longer-range dependencies from increasingly limited context.
+In particular, this masking configuration is propagated to both the JEPA loss and the standard MLM loss, thereby enforcing a uniformly more challenging reconstruction objective.

-\paragraph{Re-masking Strategy.} To prevent the predictor from having a trivial mapping to the targets, we introduce a re-masking step, where the outputs of $\mathcal{E}_{\theta}$ at the masked positions are replaced by the $[MASK]$.
-Note that the predictor head receives the full sequence of context encodings, including the global $[CLS]$ representation.
-By conditioning the predictor on the entire encoded sequence rather than a single vector, the model can leverage both localized spatial information and the global sequence summary to accurately reconstruct the target $[CLS]$ latent.
+\textbf{Re-masking Strategy.} To prevent the predictor from having a trivial mapping to the targets, we introduce a re-masking step, where $\mathbf{h}^{ctx}$, the outputs of $\mathcal{E}_{\theta}$, at the masked positions are replaced by a learnable latent $[MASK]$ embedding.
+Note that the predictor head receives the full sequence of context encodings.
+By conditioning the predictor on the entire encoded sequence rather than a single vector, the model can leverage both localized spatial information and the global sequence summary to accurately reconstruct the target latent $\hat{\mathbf{z}}_{\mathrm{glob}}$.